Master of Science in Occupational Therapy

 In the fall semester of the second year, you will focus on occupational performance issues and use of therapeutic occupation related to older adults.
 You will also engage in a Level I fieldwork experience, actively participating in a setting under the direct supervision of an occupational therapist or other health care professional, and complete your research project.

 Upon successful completion of you academic course work, research project, and Level I fieldwork, you are then prepared to begin the Level II fieldwork to be completed during the final two semesters.
 The program consists of three (3) Level I field placements and two (2) Level II placements.
-Our students may select from over 420 clinical sites.
+Our students may choose from over 800 clinical sites, or, they can work closely with the fieldwork team to develop sites in their own geographic region.

 Return to MSOT Home